CPK Insurance

 Why Nonprofits Need Insurance

 Nonprofits face many of the same risks as for-profit businesses, including property damage, liability claims, employee injuries, and data breaches.
 But nonprofits also face unique risks related to their organizational structure, volunteer workforce, fundraising activities, and the often sensitive populations they serve.
-Insurance is essential for protecting the organization, its board members, its employees and volunteers, and ultimately its mission.
+Insurance is essential for helping protect the organization, its board members, its employees and volunteers, and ultimately its mission.

 A common misconception is that nonprofits are less likely to be sued than for-profit businesses.
 In reality, nonprofits face a significant volume of litigation, particularly around employment practices, board governance, and service delivery.
 An employment discrimination claim, a board member accused of mismanagement, or a volunteer who injures someone during a service project can all generate costly legal proceedings that threaten the organization's financial stability.